 - When you navigate to a set list or a smart list, you will see a button to view it with the default (last-used) layout, plus a button to access more layouts for different performance or rehearsal situations.
 You can explore the default layouts, or create your own layouts if needed.
 Clicking either the View button or a different layout's name will open the set list or smart list in the selected layout.

 - Layouts can include a song list, buttons and fields for the selected song, or both.
 If the layout includes a song list, you can tap a song in the list to select that song.
 You can also swipe horizontally anywhere outside of the list to select the next or previous song in the set list.

 - If you rotate your device or change the window size (on a split-screen-capable tablet) while viewing a set list, the layout will automatically change to the last layout used in that window size and orientation.

-- If you need to add a new song to your set list during a performance, such as when you receive an audience request, you can tap the Quick Add button and select a song from the popup list.
+- To quickly add a new song to your set list during a performance, such as when you receive an audience request, you can tap the Quick Add button and select a song from the popup list.
 The song will appear in your set list after the previously selected song.
 It will be added permanently to your set list if Settings > General Settings > Save Quick Added Songs is turned on.

 - While viewing a set list or smart list, your device will not auto-lock (go to sleep).